csev/dj4e/assn/dj4e_install52.md

 <b>Important:</b> If you find an error, you need to stop and go back and fix the error,
 running `python manage.py check` repeatedly until there are no errors.

-Once there are no error, navigate to the `Web` tab in PythonAnywhere and `Reload` your application and then test your application by navigating to:
+Once there are no errors, navigate to the `Web` tab in PythonAnywhere and `Reload` your application and then test your application by navigating to:

     (your-account).pythonanywhere.com